rocicorp/mono/README.md

 # Rocicorp Monorepo

-This is the mono repo for [Rocicorp](https://rocicorp.dev/)'s two main products (dec 2024).
+This is the mono repo for [Rocicorp](https://rocicorp.dev/)'s two main products (as of 2024).

 ## Zero

-Web site and end user docs: https://zero.rocicorp.dev/.
+Web site and docs: https://zero.rocicorp.dev/.

 The code for this is in a few different packages in this repo: